ThePedal7/String/README.md

-# String
+# UnmanagedString
-I have made a augmented string class in C#.
-It allocates unmanaged Heap memory and it is null terminated.
-Currently it still uses Unicode encoding.
+I am making a class that can bridge the gap between managed C# strings and make them more acceptable to unmanaged code.